mayouni/stzlib/libraries/stzlib/doc/narrations/stzstring-vizfind-narration.md

 - **Leverages Console Power**: Rich visual feedback without GUI libraries, using just ASCII and Unicode thoughtfully
 - **Sets a Pattern**: The visual elements introduced here (markers, sections, boxes) establish a language that extends to other Softanza operations with lists, grids, and more

+---

+## Conculsion

-This sequence finding implementation showcases how console output can be both beautiful and deeply functional, making abstract operations immediately understandable.
+Softanza sequence finding solution showcases how console output can be both beautiful and deeply functional, making abstract algorithmic operations immediately understandable.